ioos/bio_mobilization_workshop/index.md

 startdate: 2023-04-18      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2023-04-19        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 # instructor list : a boxed, comma-separated list of instructors' names as strings, like ["Abby Benson", "Mathew Biddle"]
-instructor: [
-"Abby Benson",
-"Steve Formel",
+instructor: [ "Abby Benson", "Steve Formel",
-"Mathew Biddle"
+"Mathew Biddle",
 "Jonathan Pye",
 "Tim van der Stap",
 Elizabeth Lawrence